himanshu0810/EthernautSolutions/Level5-Telepphone.md

 - Dive into the code for **Contract 1** and **Contract 2** to see how they interact using `tx.origin` and `msg.sender`.

 - Explore how the strategy leverages these elements to secure contract ownership.

+## Clever Maneuver:

+When the call reaches the targeted contract, `msg.sender` and `tx.origin` will be distinct. `tx.origin` will point to Contract 1, while `msg.sender` will refer to Contract 2.
+This clever maneuver allows us to bypass the condition in the `changeOwner` function, enabling us to modify the owner successfully.

+Click the "Submit Instance" button, check the owner, and get ready to move to the next level.
+Secure your socks, for the journey to mastery continues!